 What can it do?
 The better question is what can’t it do?!!

 If I want the weather for the day, I simply say, “Alexa, what is the weather for today?”
-Alexa is the name of the artificial intelligent personal assistant.
-She will respond with a computerized woman’s voice (think Apple’s Siri) with a detailed answer.
+She will respond with a computerized detailed answer.
 Next, I might ask her to tell me a joke, or how many ounces equal one liter.
 Essentially, Alexa has the answer to all questions, and can also call you an Uber or order you a pizza.
 Some have called the Echo “Siri on Steroids.”

-AMZN, the producer of the Echo, has done well so far in 2016, up 14% year-to-date.
-And in fact, Mike Cintolo, the Chief Analyst of Cabot Growth Investor, recently recommended the stock to his subscribers.
-And while many of his readers likely bought the stock based on his recommendation, many others did not want to pay $765 for the shares.
-Some of those readers, who also subscribe to Cabot Options Trader and Cabot Options Trader Pro, reached out to me for bullish options trades to get upside exposure to AMZN.
+AMZN, the producer of the Echo, has done well in the stock market.
+At the current sky-high stock price, some people who subscribe to Cabot Options Trader and Cabot Options Trader Pro have reached out to me for bullish options trades to get upside exposure to AMZN.
 Those savvy readers understand the amazing power of options trading!

 Using Options to Gain Exposure at a Much Lower Cost